mafifafm/pxt-microbit/docs/test/courses/csintro/arrays/activity.md

 To make our game more polished, we'll add two more blocks for smoother game play.

-* In case a word is already scrolling on the screen when a player places the micro:bit screen down, we can stop this animation and clear the screen for the next word by using a **'stop animation'** block from the Led More Toolbox drawer, and a **'clear screen'** block from the Basic...More Toolbox drawer.
+* In case a word is already scrolling on the screen when a player places the Ragga screen down, we can stop this animation and clear the screen for the next word by using a **'stop animation'** block from the Led More Toolbox drawer, and a **'clear screen'** block from the Basic...More Toolbox drawer.

 ```blocks
 let index = 0